Pathoschild/FluentHttpClient/README.md

 ## Customising the client
 ### Custom formats
 By default the client supports JSON and XML.
 The client recognises [`MediaTypeFormatter` implementations][MediaTypeFormatter], so you can easily add different formats:
 ```c#
 client.Formatters.Add(new BsonFormatter());
 ```

-You can use [one of the many `MediaTypeFormatter` implementations](https://www.nuget.org/packages?q=MediaTypeFormatter), use the included BSON formatter, or create your own (optionally using the included `MediaTypeFormatterBase` base class).
+You can use one of the many [`MediaTypeFormatter` implementations][], use the included BSON formatter, or create your own (optionally using the included `MediaTypeFormatterBase` base class).

 ### Custom behaviour
 You can customise the client by adding your own implementations of `IHttpFilter`.
 Each filter can read and change the underlying HTTP requests (e.g. for authentication) and responses (e.g. for error handling).
 For example, you can easily replace the default error handling (see _Error handling_ above):
 ```c#
 client.Filters.Remove<DefaultErrorFilter>();
 client.Filters.Add(new YourErrorFilter());